-FREE DOMESTIC SHIPPING ON ALL ORDERS $100+
+FREE DOMESTIC SHIPPING ON ORDERS $150+

 Giving back and inspiring others is a core value of mine, so when a friend and professor at the Community College of Philadelphia approached me about teaching a workshop, I was honored and excited about the opportunity!
 The workshop was hosted by the Fashion Merchandising, Marketing Retail department (which I actually volunteer with, as a board member!)

 The workshop was structured in four parts: the first was a panel discussion focused on sustainability in the industry as well as different approaches to working in the field.
 I invited Ellyse Bendillo, fellow Philadelphia jeweler and occasional part-time worker for Stone Cooper, who specializes in restoration and enameling, to join.

 The second session was a zoom lecture I hosted, where we outlined the history of jewelry, differences in metals and materials, the intricacies of value and pricing, as well as a bit about my background and the journey of my company.
 One of my favorite questions from a student was about the types of jobs in the mineral and jewelry world; we were able to think of dozens!